Matthew-Mosior/fasta-region-inspector/README.md

 ## Visualizing the Output
 Interpretation of the *variants_in_ambiguity_codes.csv* file is a simple process.

-The following example will help with ground your understanding of the output.
+The following example will hopefully help with understanding the output of **fri**.

 ### Note